Knetic/coiler/PLAN.md

     from baz import findMessage as message
     print(message())

 Each of these files does the same thing with the same imports, but writes it differently.
 The _file context_ for `foo.py` will translate all occurrences of "baz.findMessage()" to whatever the _build context_ has for that symbol (probably "baz_ZC_findMessage()", see the first section).
-Concurrently, the _file context_ for `bar.py` will translate all occurrences of "message()" to the _build context_'s symbol table for that same entry.
+Concurrently, the _file context_ for `bar.py` will translate all occurrences of "message()" to the _build context_'s symbol table for that same entry, so when combined, both of these files will look identical.

 Practically, this means that the _build context_ is used as a dependency graph, deduplication measure, and symbol lookup table.

-All flavors of imports will cause the entire library to be imported and symbols added to the build context.
+All flavors of imports (that do not point at a member of the final combined file) will cause the entire library to be imported and symbols added to the build context.

 List out those crazy import formats for me
 ====